 Church Growth Movement

-I had violated one of the cardinal rules of the very church growth I was pushing so hard to my congregation, the homogeneous unit principle.
+I had violated one of the cardinal rules of the very church growth I had been taught to implement, the homogeneous unit principle.
 One church growth guru listed the violation of this principle as the third of eight "growth-inhibiting diseases,"

 People-blindness occurs when churches do not recognize the important cultural differences which glue large social groups together and which can become barriers to the communication of the Good News.
 The notion that "our church can win anybody" is good rhetoric, but poor church growth thinking.
 God has given your church the ability to reach only a limited number and kind of people, and this you should be doing well.
 That is why I mentioned that, in writing a philosophy of ministry, you need to be explicit about the sociocultural profile of your congregation.
 While biblical ethics do not permit a church to develop a racist or segregationist philosophy of ministry, they do not prohibit narrowcasting the gospel and giving priority to certain market segments.
 At the same time, efforts need to be made to see that other churches are established which qualify for reaching each one of the segments of society.
 In that way the total body reaches the total population.